 Celtic dressThe people who lived in Britain before the Roman conquest are often described as Celts.
 They had similar languages, religions and lifestyles, but formed themselves into different tribes in different parts of the country, and waged war against one another.
 The tribes included the Trinovantes, Silures, Cornovii, Selgovae and the Iceni.
-The description of them as “Celts” was not introduced until the 18th century, when it was discovered that the languages they spoke were similar to those of the Gauls in France, who really were Celts, a people named as such by the Greeks and Romans.
+The description of them as “Celts” was not introduced until the 18th century, when it was discovered that the languages they spoke were similar to those of the Gauls in France, who were named as Celts by the Greeks and Romans.
 Around 700 BC, the Celtic peoples of the British Isles introduced the metal iron to their homeland, along with the knowledge of how to use it and fashion it into weapons and tools.
 And so began the Iron Age in Britain.

 Who were the Celts?